 2. Place eggs, milk, salt, pepper, basil and onion powder in a blender.
 Blend on low.
 Pour over bread in casserole dishes. sprinkle with parsley, paprika and grated Parmesan cheese.

 3. Bake in oven for about 15 to 20 minutes or until puffed and golden brown.
 The center should be set.
 Remove from oven, slice and serve.

-THE BLUE ACORN INNAt the Blue Acorn Inn, a family-friendly farmhouse situated on 22 acres with sweeping views of Mt.
+, a family-friendly farmhouse situated on 22 acres with sweeping views of Mt.
 Sunapee, the homemade granola is a guest favorite and always offered at breakfast along with a selection of sumptuous hot breakfast entrees.
+Blue Acorn Granola

 8 cups of oats